AaltoIIC/OSEMA/README.md

 python manage.py createsuperuser
 ```

-Configure your network so that you have public IP addres.
+Configure your network so that you have a public IP address.

+Change the ALLOWED_HOSTS in sensor_management_platform/settings.py to match your network settings.

 Run server:
 ```